kimptoc/hummingnow-webapp/README.md

 RT's entities are inside the RT message, need to dig into that...

-do proper vimeo embed, like youtube
+do proper vimeo embed, like youtube, getting thumbnail, but ideally want iframe to work too

 search returns too many, do a 'take' on the results to limit it